starkfell/100DaysOfIaC/articles/day.90.restricting.network.access.to.key.vault.md

 ## Verify Restricted Access to Key Vault

-Finally, run the following command to verify that you can no longer access the Key Vault from outside of the **100days-lockdown-vnet** VNet.
+Finally, run the following command to verify that you can no longer access the Key Vault from outside of the **100days-lockdown-subnet** Subnet.

 ```bash
 az keyvault secret list \